yacinebenchehida/Ithominii_convergence/Relate/README.md

 The pipeline is divided into 7 steps.

-- Step1: Get the phenotype file
+- Step 1: Get the phenotype file

 ``` bash
 mkdir -p $OUTPUT_PATH/$PREFIX